mattia-ficarelli/gp_mapping/index.md

 {% include plotly_obj.html %}

 ### Number of patients registered at indvidual GP Practices in London

+<p>Each circle marker on the map represents an indvidual GP practice.
+Click on the merker for </p>

 <iframe width= "900" height="700"  src="assets/folium/folium_obj.html" style="border:none;"></iframe>